Vacuum quantum fluctuation energy in expanding universe and dark energy: Relations with other theories and models

 \subsection{Comparing with Guth theory}

-To solve the above difficulties of Big Bang model, instead of using thermodynamic formulas for energy density, entropy, and temperature within the radiation gas model by Guth\cite{bib007,bib008}, our model is based on (1) Einstein-Friedmann equation, (2) the initial conditions $({{t}_{P}},{{r}_{P}},{{\rho }_{P}}={{\rho }_{vac}})$ of Planck era, (3) the state of equation with $w(\rho )=w[\rho (t)]$, and (4) including a short period of inflation.
+To solve the above difficulties of the Big Bang model, instead of using thermodynamic formulas for energy density, entropy, and temperature within the radiation gas model by Guth\cite{bib007,bib008}, our model is based on the Einstein-Friedmann dynamics with following ingredients: (1) Einstein-Friedmann equations, (2) the initial conditions $({{t}_{P}},{{r}_{P}},{{\rho }_{P}}={{\rho }_{vac}})$ of the Planck era, (3) the equation of state with $w(\rho )=w[\rho (t)]$, and (4) including a short period of inflation.